jdiii/battleship-api/README.md

     - Detailed representation of a game's full history, with all child Ships and Moves.
  - **StringMessage**
     - General purpose String container.

+## Technologies Used
+Built on Google App Engine, Cloud Data Store, Google Protocol RPC in Python